stiangglanda/WateringSystem/README.md

 - shows the humidity value and the IP address on a display
 - saves the value every 30 minutes in a database on my home server
 - the microcontroller hosts a website on which the value is displayed
-- the home server hosts a website on which a graph showing the performance is displayed
+- the home server hosts a website on which a table showing the performance is displayed

 Technology used:
 C++, ESP 32 controller, Mysql database, PHP